-Sunlight has a harsh, desaturated look about it in the middle of the day, and it only gets worse when it’s overcast.
-Light like that will result in washed-out photos like the shot of the Willie Wagtail shown below-right.
+Sunlight is harsh and desaturated in the middle of the day and only gets worse when it’s overcast.
+Light like that will result in washed-out photos like the one of the Willie Wagtail shown below.

 You might be thinking I’m exaggerating.
-I mean, things might have looked great to your eyes when you took a photo in the middle of the day.
-But to understand what’s going on you have to pause for a moment to think about how your eyes (and brain) work.
+I mean, things might have looked great to your eyes when you took the photo.
+But to understand what’s going on you have to pause for a moment to think about how clever your eyes and brain are.

 So the first thing you want to keep in mind is the time of day you take your shots.

-Now compare that with the first hour of sunlight in the morning or the last in the evening, which I’ve drawn in the next picture, below.
-You’ll see that, at those times the light has to travel through a lot more atmosphere before it gets to you.
+Now compare that with the first hour of sunlight in the morning or the last in the evening, which I’ve drawn in the next picture, above.
+At those times the light has to travel through a lot more atmosphere before it reaches you.
 That atmosphere has lots of tiny particles in it, and they infuse the light with the kind of warm, golden tones missing from your midday shots.

 Photographers sometimes refer to the last hour of sunlight in the evening, or the first hour of sunlight in the morning, as the Golden Hour.
-The word ‘hour’ in Golden Hour shouldn’t be taken too literally though because sometimes the really good light only lasts for a few special minutes.
+The word ‘hour’ in Golden Hour shouldn’t be taken too literally though because the really great light might only last for a few special minutes.

 If you must work in the brightest hours of the day, you’ll be grateful for a trick that cuts back on the glare and restores some welcome colour to the skies: using a polarising filter.

 For a polarising filter to get the deep blue appearance in the sky, you should point the camera in a direction that’s 90 degrees from the sun.

 Midday light sucked the warm tones out of this building but at least my polarising filter put some good colour into the sky.
 Like the other examples on this page, this image did not require any digital manipulation to achieve that colour.